-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "NLNK."
+We have applied to have our common stock listed on the NASDAQ Global Market under the symbol "NLNK".

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, no public market existed for our common stock.
 Market sales of shares of our common stock after this offering and from time to time, and the availability of shares for future sale, may reduce the market price of our common stock.
 Sales of substantial amounts of our common stock, or the perception that these sales could occur, could adversely affect prevailing market prices for our common stock and could impair our future ability to obtain capital, especially through an offering of equity securities.